 Campus Rec staff will be wearing masks and we need you to do the same to help us in making the Rec Center a safe space.
 For more information, visit PSU’s Return to Campus webpage.

 We have spaced out equipment, added signage, and placed cues on the floor to indicate the physical distancing requirements and direction of travel required in the Rec Center.
 You may also find new exits from the facility and one-way staircases.
 In most cases, we will ask you to maintain the typical 6 feet of distance from others.
 In some instances, we may ask you to increase the distance between you and your neighbor.
 For example, if you and your neighbor are both breathing harder during your workout, you may be asked to distance yourselves more than 6 feet apart.
 Our staff are here to point you in the right direction and provide you with reminders as needed.

-Campus Rec members have the opportunity to reserve a time slot 48 hours before their visit to the Rec Center using our online facility reservation system - WebTrac.
+Facility reservations are no longer required for general facility use, but remain required for lap swimming in the pool.
+We are monitoring pool capacity using the facility reservation system for swim lane reservations.
+Campus Rec members have the opportunity to obtain a swim lane reservation up to 48 hours before their visit to the Rec Center using our online facility reservation system - WebTrac.
 Instructions for reserving a time slot can be found on the Facility Reservations webpage.

 BEFORE YOUR VISIT

 Review the COVID-19 Daily Self-Checklist each day before visiting the Rec Center.

 IF YOU FEEL UNWELL